The Key Moment: Kurt Busch’s No. 2 team got him off pit road first after the final caution flag flew with 19 laps left to run.

-It was far from a sellout, but there was still a pretty impressive crowd at Charlotte Sunday night.
-While it sounded childish at times during the week, I figure the Hamlin-Busch feud at the All-Star race as well as Kurt Busch winning in a car with its right side stoved in helped sell some tickets.
+It was far from a sellout, but there was still a pretty impressive crowd at Charlotte Sunday night (May 30).
+While it sounded childish at times during the week, I figure the Hamlin-Busch feud at the All-Star Race as well as Kurt Busch winning in a car with its right side shoved in helped sell some tickets.

 Shades of 1994.
 That year, Roger Penske won the Indy 500 with Al Unser Jr. and Rusty Wallace, driving for Penske, finished second in the World 600 to Jeff Gordon.
 Remember 1994?
 Hell, do you remember back when Gordon used to win races?